rayhan1210/Tic-Tac-Toe/README.md

 ### This game have to following features:
 - One player mode against bot
-- Two player mode agaisnt another user
+- Two player mode against another user

 ### Some key shortcuts:
 - 'escape' key allow user to go back to main menu